"Media files are missing"

-- The media files may have been deleted
+- The media files may have been deleted or moved.

 - The media files may be located on an external hard-drive which is currently not connected, or has changed name/letter assignment.

-If your samples or other media files have been moved then you can force Live to search your computer.
-Open File Manager by clicking the orange status Bar.
+1. Open File Manager by clicking the orange status Bar.
 Alternatively you can open File Manager at any time from the View menu.

 Manual Replacement of missing files

 To manually fix a broken file reference, locate the missing file in Live's Browser or in Finder/Explorer, drag it over to the File Manager and drop it on the respective line in the list of missing files.
 Live will not care if the file you offer is really the file that was missing.